 Step 3.
 Complete the Relevant Work Verification Form Relevant Work Verification Form

 Step 4.
-Once the identification documents have been checked, please submit the following to the vetting Liaison person for processing: Sylvia Curran, Department of Human Resources, 1st Floor, Block E, Food Science Building:
+Once the identification documents have been checked, please submit the following to the vetting Liaison person for processing: Grace Conway, Department of Human Resources, 1st Floor, Block E, Food Science Building:

 - Completed NVB1 Vetting Invitation Form

 - The signed Vetting – Identify Check Declaration Form

 Step 5.
 You will then receive an automated invitation to apply for Garda Vetting through the online evetting system.
 Once you receive the invitation please complete and submit this form online.
 N.B.
 Please take in completing this form as any ommision of detail or will result in the process having to recommence

 You should expect a response within 5 to 10 working days.